Online Low Rank Matrix Completion: Problem Definition

 In this problem, the interesting regime is $(\s{N},\s{M})\gg \s{T}$ as is often the case for most practical recommendation systems.
 Here, treating each user separately will lead to vacuous regret bounds as each item needs to be observed at least once by each user to find the best item for each user.
 However, low-rank structure of the rewards can help share information about items across users.

-\begin{rmk} If $\s{T}>>\s{N}$, then we can treat each user as a separate multi-armed bandit problem.
-In that case, in our setting in P1, the well-studied Upper Confidence Bound (UCB) algorithm achieves an expected regret of at most $O(\sqrt{\s{NT}\log \s{T}}(\|\fl{P}\|_{\infty}+\sigma))$ (see Theorem 2.1 in \cite{bubeck2012regret}). \end{rmk}
+\begin{rmk} If $\s{T}\gg \s{N}$, then we can treat each user as a separate multi-armed bandit problem.
+In that case, in our setting, the well-studied Upper Confidence Bound (UCB) algorithm achieves an expected regret of at most $O(\sigma\sqrt{\s{NT}\log \s{T}})$ (Theorem 2.1 in \cite{bubeck2012regret}). \end{rmk}